angadsingh-olx/Asteroid-Radar/README.md

 Asteroid Radar

+# Important Note:
+Please get the API key from https://api.nasa.gov/ and set it in the `NASA_API_KEY` variable of `gradle.properties` before running the project.

 ## Getting Started

 Asteroid Radar is an app to view the asteroids detected by NASA that pass near Earth, you can view all the detected asteroids in a period of time, their data (Size, velocity, distance to Earth) and if they are potentially hazardous.